 Thirty-eight years later, in 2004, the movie Passion was released in theaters around the world.
-Many pleaded with me not to go and others were deeply offended that I chose not to go see the movie.
+Many pleaded with me not to go and others were deeply offended that I chose not to see the movie.
 My memory of HIS cross, HIS love, HIS sacrifice, HIS purpose had only become more relevant and amplified over the years.
-I completely appreciate and bless the work that Mel Gibson accomplished in the destiny of Jesus Christ being released through this movie, this means of 21st Century communication.
-The one thing the movie did not bring was the smell of HIS blood mixed with the damp dirt, the smell of death or the aroma of HIS sacrifice, which is starkly different from the tantalizing fragrance of warm buttered popcorn.
+I completely honor, appreciate and bless the work that Mel Gibson accomplished in the destiny of Jesus Christ being released through this movie, this means of 21st Century communication.
+The one thing the movie did not bring was the smell of death, the aroma of HIS sacrifice, the fragrance of HIS love, which is starkly different from the tantalizing taste of warm buttered popcorn.

 Even now, the sound of HIS whisper, the sound of HIS mercy, the sound of HIS compassion, the sound of HIS obedience encompasses me.

 “I Love YOU too much not to.”